Conzel/paprika/README.md

 ```

 And then install the venv again.

+To run the UI, run the `run-ui.py` in the scripts folder.
+You might have to change the configuration under `paprika/ui/_config.py` if your setup differs from the one used in the museum.

 ## Repository structure
 - `scripts` contains everything that is directly executable and serves some testing purpose